net-guy/nth-tabs-plus/README.md

-# other dependencies
+## Dependencies
-> Scrollbar jquery.scrollbar
+  - Scrollbar: jQuery Scrollbar
-> icon font-awesome
+  - Icons: Font Awesome

-# background
+## Background

-When developing a project, I need a multi-tab plug-in.
-After searching on the Internet, it is basically a confusing version that is too ugly, too old, has too few functions, has many bugs, and is integrated in the framework.
-None of them can meet my needs, so I can only make one myself.
+While developing a project, I needed a multi-tab plug-in.
+After searching the Internet, I found a really confusing version that was too ugly, too old, has too few functions, has many bugs, and is integrated into an existing framework.
+Nothing I found met my needs, so I made it myself.
 I wrote this plug-in according to my own needs.
-The function positioning of the plug-in is mainly to meet my personal needs.
-If you have more needs, you can add and modify it yourself.
-If there is a bad writing or a BUG, please raise issues.
-If you think it is right for you Useful, please start.
+If you have any ideas, you can add and modify it yourself and make a pull request.
+If there is a bad code or a bug in my code, please raise an issue in the github repo.
+If you think this is a good fit for your project, please use it.

 # Instructions for use
 ## CSS
 ```